Date : 24/03/2025

 No. Unlike with a Schengen Visa, having travel and/or medical insurance is not a requirement to be eligible for ETIAS authorization.

-However, seeing as Australia, Canada, New Zealand, the U.K., the U.S., and Europe are all upping their levels of overall travel security in recent years — it’s definitely not a bad call to have your Eurotrip ensured too.
-Be it for 2023, 2024, or beyond.
+However, seeing as Australia, Canada, New Zealand, the U.K., the U.S., and Europe are all upping their levels of overall travel security in recent years — having your upcoming Eurotrip ensured might be a good call, no?

 Is ETIAS the same as a visa?